acidlemon/mirage-ecs/README.md

 Requirements:
 - `awsvpc` network mode.
-- A public IP address or NAT Gateway to call AWS APIs.
+- A public IP address or NAT Gateway or VPC endpoints to call AWS APIs.
 - IAM Permissions to launch ECS tasks, and report metrics and get logs.
   - `ecs:RunTask`
   - `ecs:DescribeTasks`